 U.S. Consumer Privacy Notice for AARP Customers

-Facts: What does the AARP® Credit Card from Chase, business of Chase Bank USA, N.A.
+Facts: What does the AARP® Credit Card from Chase, business of JPMorgan Chase Bank, N.A.
 Do With Your Personal Information?

 |Why?||Financial companies choose how they share your personal information.
 Federal law gives consumers the right to limit some but not all sharing.
 Federal law also requires us to tell you how we collect, share, and protect your personal information.
 Please read this notice carefully to understand what we do.|

 The types of personal information we collect and share depend on the product or service you have with us.
 This information can include:

 |How?||All financial companies need to share customers’ personal information to run their everyday business.
 In the section below, we list the reasons financial companies can share their customers’ personal information; the reasons JPMorgan Chase Bank, N.A., as issuer of the AARP Credit Card chooses to share; and whether you can limit this sharing.|

 |Reasons we can share your personal information||Does Chase share?||Can you limit this sharing?|